Sohib-Emad/Sohib-Emad/README.md

 }
 ```

-Motivated Flutter Developer with **1 year of hands-on experience** building cross-platform mobile applications using Dart.
-Proficient in **BLoC/Cubit** state management, **Clean Architecture** principles, and **RESTful API** integration.
+Motivated Flutter Developer with **2 years of hands-on experience** building cross-platform mobile applications using Dart.
+Proficient in **BLoC/Cubit** state management, **Clean Architecture & MVVM** principles, and **RESTful API** integration.
 Passionate about writing maintainable, scalable code and eager to contribute to a professional dev team.

 ---